AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

     * number: You can believe that any value which can be a number or not number(`NaN`). if it's a number which can be divided into many concrete types. like `Infinity, -Infinity, `

     * function: which is base block for organization of execution.
-As I've talked above, function object is a special object which can be callable and many other features.
+As I've talked above, function object is a special object which is callable and has many other features.

 object:
 1.Number